-Valley Jazz Cooperative Director, pianist
+Director, Valley Jazz Cooperative

-Valley Jazz Cooperative Ensemble Director, saxophonist
+Winds Clinician, Valley Jazz Cooperative

 Paul Brewer, a native of Phoenix, Arizona, loves performing jazz, rock, soul, funk, Latin, and classical music styles.
 As a saxophonist, he has had the opportunity to perform with such artists as the Temptations, the Four Tops, Doc Severinsen, Diana Ross, the Phoenix Symphony, Michael Bublé, David Foster, Frankie Valli, and Renee Olstead.
 Paul has also worked as an Artist-in-Residence for the Peoria and Roosevelt School Districts and served on the board of the Arizona Association for Jazz Education.

 He earned his Bachelor of Music Education from Northern Arizona University, and later earned his Master’s degree in Music Education with emphasis in Jazz Studies from Arizona State University.
 As an educator himself, Paul has taught music at Barry Goldwater, Paradise Valley, and Marcos de Niza High Schools as well as Scottsdale Community College.
 Currently, Paul is the Director of Jazz Studies at Mesa Community College.
 In December 2018, he joined the Valley Jazz Cooperative team as the Director of the EVJC Sapphire Ensemble.
 He will maintain a connection to the VJC in its newest location (at Ravenscroft) as an occasional clinician.

-Valley Jazz Cooperative Clinician, bassist
+Rhythm Section Clinician, Valley Jazz Cooperative

 A graduate of Arizona State University’s School of Music, Rob Moore has been working as a free-lance professional drummer in the Metro-Phoenix area for the past 18 years.
 His work experience also includes a stint with Yamaha Pro-Audio.
 More recently, Rob served as Adjunct Faculty at Scottsdale Community College where he taught drum set and directed small jazz ensembles.